Low-latency WebRTC

 Server-wide configuration from the backoffice, Ant Media style: tune the server without touching files over SSH.

-Automated backups of the SQLite databases and per-app config, with a documented restore and rollback path.
+Trigger, download and restore backups of the SQLite databases and per-app config right from the panel, with a documented rollback path.

 Everything over an API, everything self-hostable.
 Drop in the SDK and start publishing in a few lines.